ooshyun/LSTM-speech-enhancment-voicebank/README.md

 This includes tensorflow 2.9 and tensorflow api such as fit, callback, but this has limitation for implementing custom loss function.
 For example, if I want to compute loss referring the metadata(ex. mean, std) during training, the tensorflow only conveys estimation, true data, and weight.
 Even if I tried to convey the data including those metadata, it will be wasteful approach.
 The metrics such as stoi, sdr, pesq also has [some issues]() to implement.
 So this repository is for understanding how tensorflow framework operate when they're training the model, and especially you can observe the model will have convergence.
 And the other work such as implementation to tiny devices continues to the [other repository](https://github.com/ooshyun/TinyLSTM-for-speech-enhancement).

 ## Details
+### 0. Before the Start
+The environment is based on MacOS and Linux with miniconda, which I tested.
+Using *.yml files, then run the conda environment.

+- make conda environment            : conda env create "environment name"
+- make conda environment with yml   : conda env create -f environment-macos.yml
+- export conda environment          : conda env export > environment.yml

 ### 1. Tree
 ---